robinske/personal-site/_drafts/2016-04-04-monads-part-2-the-free-monad.markdown

 Now you can see the "list-like" data structure that is preserving the functions as we chain them together.

-#### Monads vs. Free Monads
-What's the point of using the `Free Monad`? `Monads` have the ability to `flatMap`, so we could compose functions for days to achieve a similar end result.

-Imagine, though, a nested flatMap:
-{% highlight scala %}
-(1 to 1000).toList.flatMap { i =>
-  doSomething(i).flatMap { j =>
-    doSomethingElse(j).flatMap { k =>
-      doAnotherThing(k).map { l =>
-        println(l)
-      }
-    }
-  }
-}
-{% endhighlight %}

-Maybe your code doesn't have functions that look like that, but the architecture is behaving the same - you have composed a bunch of functions that are each added to the stack.
-If your business logic is complicated enough (in this case, maybe the `doSomething` functions are making `n` additional function calls), you might encounter `StackOverflowError`s.

-The `Free Monad`, on the other hand, created a nested, list-like structure that stores all of the functions on the _heap_.
-The trick is that these then have to be evaluated in a loop (or a tail recursive call).

-**The tradeoff?
-Stack for Heap.**

 #### Hotel California

 We've entered the `Monad`, but how do we leave?
 All of this "free from interpretation" has to come due at some point, and that point is in defining the interpreter(s).
 These interpreters will evaluate the monad, possibly with side effects, producing the result.